mewza/avfft/README.md

 So what's new in 1.5? and why a sudden version jump?
-I revamped the whole thing, cleaned it up, added my nifty cmplxT<T> class that I made, and added ARM64 asm optimizations but they will only be applied if you defined zfloat as a float and not double.
-I will adapt assembler code to work w/ doubles later... enjoy.
+I revamped the whole thing, cleaned it up, added my nifty cmplxT<T> class that I made, and added ARM64 asm optimizations but they will only be applied if you defined zfloat as a float and not double, and the NEON optimizations won't work with vectors,some day they will I promise.
+And I will adapt NEON asm code to work w/ doubles...

+enjoy.

 Dimitry (not from Paris ;)